ucsb-cs24/f19/_lab/lab03.md

 ## Step 1: Choose initial roles, create a directory and get the starter code for this lab

-Partner up (and remember to switch roles after awhile).
-If your regular partner is more than 5 minutes late, ask the TA to pair you with someone else for this week.

 This lab's pilot should log in.
 You will (both) work in this account for the rest of the lab.

 Create a ~/cs24/{{page.num}} directory and make it your current directory: